fallingsprings/couch-add-ons/lazyload/README.md

         background: url('icons/loading.gif') no-repeat 50% 50%;
         }

 There is much more detailed information about using _lazysizes.js_ at https://github.com/aFarkas/lazysizes.

+_Note:_ This tag supports the basic lazy loading features, but not necessarily all features available with the _lazysizes_ script.
+If you would like to see an available feature supported, say something.

 ## Installation:
 To use the tag, unzip the attached folder into `couch/addons/` and enable it in your `couch/addons/kfunctions.php` file: